software-students-spring2025/5-final-awesome/README.md

 # Easy Anonymous Polls

 This project allows users to create polls, which generates a poll code that can be used to vote on polls.
-Log in and sign up features are optional for users who wants to keep track of their polls.
+Log in and sign up features are optional for users who wants to keep track of their polls.\
+Production server with gunicorn is on [http://45.55.55.183:8000/](http://45.55.55.183:8000/).

 ## Team members